 Hardy begins by setting up a cast of characters.
 He basically goes around the party and describes them.

-Charley Jake — Described as a hedge-carpenter.
-What is a hedge carpenter?
+Described as a hedge-carpenter.
+What the Sam hell is a hedge carpenter?
 I tried looking it up online and was directed back to Hardy’s story.
 It seems to be specific to this story.
 Is it a man whose job it is to keep hedges trimmed?
 The word is also used in a 1905 story (in Chatterbox) and I deduce from context that a hedge-carpenter is a low-respect trade, whatever it is.
-Below that of a wood worker, anyhow. “‘My fingers be as full of thorns as an old pin-cushion is of pins.'”
+Below that of a wood worker, anyhow. “‘My fingers be as full of thorns as an old pin-cushion is of pins.’”

-Elija New — Parish clerk, booming voice, plays the serpent a bass wind instrument, descended from the cornett)
+Parish clerk, booming voice, plays the serpent a bass wind instrument, descended from the cornet)

-Shepherd Fennel — Master of the house where the party is being held.
-Married a dairyman’s daughter and therefore into this property, Higher Crowstairs.
+Master of the house where the party is being held.
+Married a dairyman’s daughter and into this property, Higher Crowstairs.

 Engaged man of fifty

-Oliver Giles — a man of seventeen, enamoured of his partner, a fair girl of thirty-three rolling years.
+A man of seventeen, enamoured of his partner, a fair girl of thirty-three rolling years.
 Has a lot of money at his disposal.
+(Today we’d likely say a ‘boy’ of seventeen’ or a ‘young man’ of seventeen.
+Kids had to grow up fast back then.)

 Hardy makes use of The Rule of Three in Storytelling.